GSA/digitalgov-pra/_pages/burden/estimation.md

 OMB has consistently held that measuring burden is “often difficult and imprecise in the absolute, but reliable and consistent measures of change are possible.”
 These guidelines and resources are a good starting point for agencies to make the best estimates of burden for their collections.

+The Department of Health and Human Services' [Burden Calculator](https://repository.usaspending.gov/cder_library/authorized/burden_calculator) is a helpful resource for estimation.

 ## Time (burden hours)
 Estimates of burden hours need to include: